MuhammadZohaibAwan/graphql-crud/README.md

-# graphql-crud
+# graphql
-Crud Operation Using GraphQL
+Basics of graphql